aaronschendel/oshaMonitor/README.md

-# oshaMonitor - Keeps an eye out for the workers
+# OSHA Monitor - Keeps an eye out for the workers

 ## General Idea